Goose-Nest/GooseStandalone/README.md

 ### Script

 Run the script via `bash build.sh`.
 Unless you know what you are doing, it is best to leave the interactive options blank (pressing just enter) to use defaults.
+The build will then be in `dist/<discord channel>/<discord platform>`.